 At 550 grams, the Saint pedal isn't for the rider counting grams or wanting the uphill edge.
 The pedals pack in a sizable platform, adjustable traction pins, and adjustable release tension, so it's not surprising that they're heavy.
 And, to increase durability, Shimano uses a forged aluminum pedal body which is significantly stronger than using cast or extruded aluminum.

 Substance!
-Its a feeling like getting on wide skis for the first time, big bad and bold.
-They're heavy, but the ride is so stable and confidence inspiring that it feels worth the trade-off.
-Stepping back on a mini cage pedal after riding the Saint really drove home how much surface contact has an impact on grip and feel.
+It's a feeling like getting on wide skis for the first time — big, bad, and bold.
+They're heavy, but the ride is so stable and confidence-inspiring that it feels worth the trade-off.
+Stepping back on a smaller platform pedal after riding the Saint really drove home how much surface contact has an impact on grip and feel.

 Sporting four traction pins per side, the Saint's pins don't interface with the shoe the way most others do.
 The forefoot pins, even at full length, are minimally engaged on any of our test shoes.
 Instead, these pins function to grab the shoe and level the pedal for engagement.

-The way this pedal feels in the mud reminds us of the Shimano XT M8020 despite the wide interface between pedal platform and sole.
+The way this pedal feels in the mud reminds us of the Shimano XT M8120 despite the wide interface between the pedal platform and sole.
 That's a good thing.
 The pedal body sports machined grooves to help the shoe grip in wet conditions.
-The groves also help clear the mud and debris that accumulate between them.
+The grooves also help clear the mud and debris that accumulate between them.

 Shimano offers some great value on SPD pedals, and the Saint pedals are no exception.
-With an MSRP of $128, the Saint undercuts so much of their competition.
+At their retail price, the Saint undercuts a fair amount of their competition.
 With durability and reliability being hallmarks of SPD pedals, we think they're an exceptional value.

-Do you value control over weight?
-Our opinions have changed over the years, and while we once thought we'd be riding 5lb mountain bikes by now, none of us are disappointed in the performance of today's mountain bikes.
-For every weight saving innovation in cycling we've had, there's been another that enhanced performance, control or safety.
-These pedals are solid, stable and reliable.
+Do you value control above weight?
+Our opinions have changed over the years, and while we once thought we'd be riding 5lb mountain bikes by now, none of us are disappointed in the performance of today's superbikes.
+For every weight-saving innovation in cycling we've had, there's been another that enhanced performance, control, or safety.
+These pedals are solid, stable, and reliable.
 It's not without some pause that we bolt on a new part that's a couple of hundred grams heavier than the one it's replacing, but these feel worth it.